-The ugly Like halo effects, the ugly side of food processing labels comes into play when labels sound like they have a positive impact but really have a negative one.
+Like halo effects, the ugly side of food processing labels comes into play when labels sound like they have a positive impact but really have a negative one.
 A label such as “low food miles” might sound nice but could actually be causing more harm than good, Messer notes.

 “Sometimes, where food is grown doesn't mean that it's actually the best for climate change,” says Messer.

 Hot-house tomatoes grown in Canada, for example, might have low food miles for Canadian consumers but it's probably far better environmentally – because of all the energy expended in creating tomatoes in an energy-intensive hot house in Canada – to grow the tomatoes in Florida and then ship them to Canada.

 “If you just count miles and not true energy use, you can get people paying more money for something that's actually going the opposite of what they wanted which is to get a lower carbon footprint,” says Messer.

 He adds that the ugly side of food labeling is that a lot of fear is being introduced into the marketplace that isn't based on science.